microsoft/MOFDiff/README.md

 ## Relax MOFs and compute structural properties

 The assembled structures may not be physically plausible.
-These MOF structures are relaxed uses the UFF force field with LAMMPS.
-LAMMPS is already installed if you have followed the installation instructions in this README.
+These MOF structures are relaxed using the UFF force field with LAMMPS.
+LAMMPS has already been installed as part of the environment if you have followed the installation instructions in this README.
 The script for relaxing the MOF structures also compute structural properties (e.g., pore volume, surface area, etc.) with [Zeo++](https://www.zeoplusplus.org/download.html) and the mofids of the generated MOFs with [MOFid](https://github.com/snurr-group/mofid/tree/master).
-The respective packages should be installed following the instructions in the respective repositories, and the corresponding paths should be added to `.env` before running the following command.
+The respective packages should be installed following the instructions in the respective repositories, and the corresponding paths should be added to `.env` as outlined [above](#installation).
 Each step should take no more than a few minutes to complete on a single CPU.
 We use multiprocessing to parallelize the computation.

 Relax MOFs and compute structural properties with the following command: